Contributing Gear Editor

 Sock Cushioning: Light

-If you’re doing a longer hike or are blister-prone, you may want to opt for socks with more cushioning, but these proved to be just right for day hikes.
-Our tester has owned a pair of Smartwool socks for over a decade, and they are still in tip-top shape — one of the reasons the Smartwool Light Cushion Crew socks sit at the top of our list.
+If you’re doing a longer hike or are blister-prone, you may want to opt for socks with more cushioning, but these proved to be just right for most hikes.
+Our team has worn Smartwool socks for over a decade, and they are still in tip-top shape — one of the reasons the Smartwool Light Cushion Crew socks sit near the top of our list.

-CHECK Women's PRICE ON REI CHECK Men's PRICE ON REI
+CHECK Men's PRICE ON Smartwool CHECK Men's PRICE ON REI

-CHECK Women's PRICE ON Smartwool CHECK Men's PRICE ON Smartwool
+CHECK Women's PRICE ON Smartwool CHECK Women's PRICE ON REI

 CHECK Men's PRICE ON REI CHECK Women's PRICE ON REI